bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What is cookies in html5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 A cookie is an amount of information that persists between a server-side and a client-side.
 A web browser stores this information at the time of browsing.

 A cookie contains the information as a string generally in the form of a name-value pair separated by semi-colons.
-It maintains the state of a user and remembers the user\'s information among all the web pages.
+It maintains the state of a user and remembers the user&apos;s information among all the web pages.

 **Example 01:** Create a Cookies